Wrecking yard

-A wrecking yard (Australian, New Zealand, and Canadian English), scrapyard (Irish, British and New Zealand English) or junkyard (American English) is the location of a business in dismantling where wrecked or decommissioned vehicles are brought, their usable parts are sold for use in operating vehicles, while the unusable metal parts, known as scrap metal parts, are sold to metal-recycling companies.
-Other terms include wreck yard, wrecker's yard, salvage yard, breaker's yard, dismantler and scrapheap.
-In the United Kingdom, car salvage yards are known as car breakers, while motorcycle salvage yards are known as bike breakers.
-In Australia, they are often referred to as wreckers.
+A wrecking yard (Australian, New Zealand, and Canadian English) known as a scrapyard (Irish, British, and South African English) or junkyard (American English), is a business that dismantles wrecked or decommissioned vehicles.
+Its usable parts are sold for vehicle repairs, while unusable metal parts are sold to recycling companies.
+Other terms include wreck yard, wrecker's yard, salvage yard, breaker's yard, dismantler, and scrapheap.
+In the UK, Ireland and South Africa, car salvage yards are called car breakers, and motorcycle salvage yards are called bike breakers.
+In Australia, New Zealand, and Canada, they are often referred to as wreckers.

 Types of wreck yards

-The most common type of wreck yards are automobile wreck yards, but junkyards for motorcycles, bicycles, trucks, buses, small airplanes and boats or trains exist too.
+Automobile wreck yards are the most common type, but junkyards for motorcycles, bicycles, trucks, buses, small airplanes, boats, and trains also exist.

 Scrapyard

-A scrapyard is a recycling center that buys and sells scrap metal.
-Scrapyards are effectively a scrap metal brokerage.
-They typically buy any base metal.
-For example, iron, steel, stainless steel, brass, copper, aluminum, zinc, nickel, and lead would all be found at a modern-day scrapyard.
-Scrapyards will often buy electronics, appliances, and metal vehicles.
-Scrapyards will sell their accumulations of metals either to refineries or larger scrap brokers.
-Metal theft is committed so thieves can sell stolen copper or other stolen valuable metals to scrapyards.
+A scrapyard is a recycling center that buys and sells various types of scrap metal, including iron, steel, stainless steel, brass, copper, aluminum, zinc, nickel, and lead.
+They may also purchase electronics, appliances, and metal vehicles.
+Scrapyards sell their metal accumulations to refineries or larger scrap brokers.
+Metal theft is a common issue, as thieves may steal valuable metals like copper to sell to scrapyards.

 Operation

-When an automobile is severely damaged, has malfunctioned beyond repair, or is not worth the repair, the owner may sell it to a junkyard.
-In some cases, when the car has become disabled in a place where derelict cars are not allowed to be left, the car owner will pay the wrecker to haul the car away.
-Salvage yards also buy most of the wrecked, derelict, and abandoned vehicles that are sold at auction from police impound storage lots, and often buy vehicles from insurance tow yards as well.
+When a vehicle is severely damaged, malfunctioning beyond repair, or not worth fixing, the owner may sell it to a junkyard.
+In some cases, if a disabled car cannot be left in certain areas, the owner may pay a wrecker to remove it.
+Salvage yards purchase wrecked, derelict, and abandoned vehicles from auctions, police impound lots, and insurance tow yards.

-A salvage yard offering car removal services, allowing individuals to dispose of their old, non-functional vehicles responsibly, will usually tow the vehicle from the location of its purchase to the yard, but vehicles can be driven in.
-At the salvage yard, the automobiles are typically arranged in rows, often stacked on top of one another.
-Some yards keep inventories in their offices, listing the usable parts in each car, as well as the car's location in the yard.
-Many yards have computerized inventory systems.
-About 75% of a vehicle can be recycled and used for other purposes.
+A salvage yard provides car removal services for disposing of old, non-functional vehicles.
+Vehicles can be towed or driven to the yard, where they are arranged in rows and stacked.
+Some yards maintain inventories of usable parts and locations of cars.
+Many yards use computerized inventory systems.
+Approximately 75% of a vehicle can be recycled for other purposes.

-It is becoming increasingly common to use satellite part finder services to contact a number of salvage yards from a single source.
-In the 20th century, they were call centres that charged a premium rate for calls and compiled a facsimile that was sent to various salvage yards so they could respond directly if the part was in stock.
-Many of these are now Web-based with requests for parts being e-mailed instantly.
+Satellite part finder services are now commonly used to contact multiple salvage yards from a single source.
+In the past, call centres charged premium rates for calls and sent faxes to salvage yards to inquire about parts availability.
+Today, these services are web-based, with parts requests instantly emailed to salvage yards.